MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P00-Introduction-to-Make-School-Notes/content.md

 * Create static helper methods
 * Modify existing code to integrate data persistence

-## Getting Started
+##Getting Started

-The goal of this tutorial is to teach you the fundamentals of iOS development, not to confuse you with how to setup and structure a new project in Xcode.
-For this reason, we have provided a starter project that includes the necessary libraries and some files that have already been properly structured.
-This will allow us to get started quickly, and most importantly, ensure that nobody gets discouraged by errors from setting up the project incorrectly.
+The goal of this tutorial is to teach you the fundamentals of iOS development, not to confuse you with how to setup Xcode projects.
+For this reason, we have provided a starter project that will allow us to hit the ground running with learning iOS development.

 > [action]
 Download the Make School Notes (Starter Project BROKENLINK)[PATH TO STARTER PROJECT]

-## Feedback
+##Feedback

 If you have feedback on this tutorial or find any mistakes, please open issues on the GitHub Repository.